Azerbaijan continues demining operations in its liberated territories | News.az

 The Azerbaijan Mine Action Agency (ANAMA) continues demining operations in the country’s territories liberated from the Armenian occupation.

-During the mine-clearing operations in Tartar, Aghdam, Khojavand, Kalbajar, Fuzuli, Shusha, Gubadli, Jabrayil, Khojavand, Lachin and Zangilan districts from 30 October to 5 November, 32 anti-personnel and 24 anti-tank landmines, as well as 649 units of unexploded ordnance, were found and neutralized, ANAMA told News.Az.
+During the mine-clearing operations in Tartar, Aghdam, Fuzuli, Shusha, Gubadli, Jabrayil, Khojavand, Lachin and Zangilan districts from 1 to 5 January, 2 anti-personnel landmines, 7 anti-tank landmines as well as 203 unexploded ordnances (UXO) were found and neutralized, ANAMA told News.Az.

-As a result, more than 1,536 hectares have been cleared of mines and UXOs, the agency added.
+As a result, nearly 195 hectares have been cleared of mines and UXOs, the agency added.